Mona-Klj/Movies-Correlation-Project/README.md

 3- Cheked for missing data

-4- Dropped duplicates if there's one
+4- Dropped duplicates if there's one.

 5- Dropped any rows with null values